lxpzurich/lxpzurich.github.io/README.md

 # Demo: How to accept truly decentralized Crypto Donations (Web3 donations) right on GitHub Pages

-I am demonstrating here how easy it is to build a static client-only page with the purpose of receiving Crypto Donations (with any tokens & on-the-fly conversion to your configured asset).
+I am demonstrating here how easy it is to build a static clientside Crypto Donation page with the purpose of receiving support or funding for your projects (with any tokens & on-the-fly conversion to your configured asset).
 The routing is based on decentralized liquidity pools (e.g. Uniswap).

 ## How-to replicate this?